Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "...Never mind.
 Anyway.
 I guess now, we settle in and wait for Daar to do his thing."

-"Well, then...I have questions," Vemet said.
+"Well, then...
+I have questions," Vemet said.

 "I’ll answer what I can, you know that."

-"These are about you, and about Shyow and Awisun...Do you have children with them?"
+"These are about you, and about Shyow and Awisun...
+Do you have children with them?"

 Vemet’s guess had been right - Jooyun shifted uncomfortably again.
-"No...not yet.
+"No... not yet.
 Some day though…"

 "Do all Sky-People wait so long to have children?
 You aren’t a young man, Jooyun."

 "Nah, some start pretty young.
-That...I’ll tell you the story of how we all met, later.
+That...
+I’ll tell you the story of how we all met, later.
 But I’m not old.
 We can have children for many years.
-Our...Giving-magic is very strong."
+Our...
+Giving-magic is very strong."

 "How many?"

 "I could be as old as Yan and still father children, and raise them to adults before I die."

-"And...after that?"
+"And... after that?"

 Jooyun smiled fondly.
 "My grandfather was…" He frowned up at the sky.
-"Uh, lessee, [ninety-two...nine point two times six]…uh...nearly [sixty] years old when he died.
+"Uh, lessee, [ninety-two... nine point two times six]…uh... nearly [sixty] years old when he died.
 That’s this many."
 He set the rifle down for a moment, then opened and closed both his hands six times to show.
-"But...I’m very healthy, and the, uh, the Sky-Thinkers who do a kind of giving-magic called *‘Medicine’* say I could live to be even older, as long as I don’t fall into bad habits.
+"But...
+I’m very healthy, and the, uh, the Sky-Thinkers who do a kind of giving-magic called *‘Medicine’* say I could live to be even older, as long as I don’t fall into bad habits.
 And the girls should live even longer."

 Vemet’s head reeled.
 Yan was already *old* by the People’s reckoning.
 Fit, strong and seemingly unstoppable, but nobody had ever heard of a Given-Man who had lived much past two hands of hands of winters.
 The thought of living nearly *twice* that long - !

 "You didn’t answer my question," he said, rather than speak his astonishment.
 "What about them?
 Do *they* want children?"
 He couldn’t imagine a woman who didn’t, but he knew better than to assume anything about Sky-People.

 "Yes.
 Soon, I think.
-Or in a few years...We all do.
-Just...we have this right now.
+Or in a few years...
+We all do.
+Just... we have this right now.
 If we were gonna have kids, we couldn’t be here, and I don’t think leaving you to die from this would make us very happy.
 But then there’s..."

 *"Net, Tigger.
 Splash one [Abrogator]!"*